kuralme/kuralme/README.md

 I am an aspiring robotics softare engineer.
 Currently, a newcomer to Canada🍁 looking for work.
 - 🚗 Working on getting a Self-Driving Car certificate
 - 🦿 Familiar with several programming languages an environments related to mobile robotics.
-- 🐋 My recent amusement is to put everything in containers.
+- 🐋 My recent habit is to put everything in containers.

 [![GitHub Streak](https://streak-stats.demolab.com/?user=kuralme&theme=gruvbox)](https://git.io/streak-stats)